-Glucagon secreted from alfa cells of pancreas act through activation of adenylate cyclase via G proteins resulting in a positive chronotropic and inotropic effect.
+Glucagon secreted from alpha cells of pancreas act through activation of adenylate cyclase via G proteins resulting in a positive chronotropic and inotropic effect.
 Bailey et al. showed an improvement in heart rate, cardiac output, and reversal of AV blocks in animal models of CCB overdose with use of glucagon.
 A bolus of 5-10 mg over 1-2 minutes is an appropriate initial dose.
 Effects of administration are clear within 1-3 minutes and last 10-15 minutes.
 Because of the short duration of action, an intravenous infusion of 2-10 mg/hour should follow the initial bolus.

 It is an emetic and nausea, vomiting can occur with bolus doses above 50 micrograms/kg.
 It can also induce hyperglycemia, hypokalemia, and ileus.